 10. How Do You Consume Cannabis?

-There are so many weed-smoking tools that you might feel overwhelmed by your options.
+There are so many cannabis-smoking tools that you might feel overwhelmed by your options.

 First, you want to decide what type of cannabis to ingest.
 You can smoke the dried flower part of the plant using a bowl, bong, or vaporizer.
 You can also pick a cannabis concentrate, like oil or tinctures, in an edible form or topical rub.

 No matter which method you try, remember to start with small doses and increase it over time.
 If you don’t like the effects, try another method.

 As you get more of your questions about cannabis answered, you’ll begin to discover more of its benefits and new ways to use it.

 Monitor your personal experience with cannabis and write down additional questions that you may have.